 4. Apply for LPC licensure.

-The application form for LPC licensure is available online.
-As of August 2019, the fee is $75 to apply plus licensure fees that vary based on when you apply.
+The application form for LPC licensure is available in the online portal.
+You must also have your supervisor(s) submit a documentation of supervised experience form on your behalf.
+As of December 2022, the fee is $75 to apply plus licensure fees that vary based on when you apply.
 Documents that may have been submitted as part of the LAC application process, such as transcripts, do not need to be re-sent at this stage.
-Applications must be notarized before they are submitted to the Committee.

 5. Complete security checks and receive your license.